techidaily/site-win11-tips/source/_posts/remedies-for-no-powershell-found-on-your-windows-device.md

 5. Double-click on the PowerShell executable file and see if it works.
 If it does, right-click on it and select**Send to > Desktop (create shortcut)** .
 ![Create Desktop Shortcut for PowerShell on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Create-Desktop-Shortcut-for-PowerShell-on-Windows.jpg)

  You can then use the newly created desktop shortcut to launch PowerShell.
 For added convenience, you can assign a keyboard shortcut to PowerShell.
-To learn more about this, check our guide on[how to assign keyboard shortcuts to programs in Windows](https://www.makeuseof.com/windows-keyboard-shortcuts-programs/) .
+To learn more about this, check our guide on [how to assign keyboard shortcuts to programs in Windows](https://www.makeuseof.com/windows-keyboard-shortcuts-programs/) .

 ## 4\.
 Scan Your Computer for Corrupted System Files